Interested in joining the Tourism Product Development Fund Committee?

 Here’s what you need to know.

-The Buncombe County TDA’s Tourism Product Development Fund Committee makes recommendations to the BCTDA for funding projects that will generate new room nights for lodging facilities in Buncombe County, as mandated by state legislation.
+The Buncombe County Tourism Development Authority’s (BCTDA) Tourism Product Development Fund (TPDF) Committee makes recommendations to the BCTDA for funding projects that will generate new room nights for lodging facilities in Buncombe County, as mandated by state legislation.

-Past recipients of grant funds through the TPDF grant program include the recently completed River Arts District transportation improvement project, which encompasses greenways, sidewalks, public art, parking, bike lanes and landscaping.
-Others range from family attractions like the WNC Nature Center and Pack Square Park, to the arts such as Asheville Art Museum and Montfort Park Players, to sports and recreation including the Enka Center Ballfields and John B. Lewis Soccer Complex, to culture and heritage such as the WNC Farmers Market and the African American Heritage Trail, now under development.
+Past recipients of grant funds through the TPDF grant program include the recently completed River Arts District transportation improvement project, which encompasses greenways, sidewalks, public art, parking, bike lanes, and landscaping.
+Others range from family attractions like the WNC Nature Center and Pack Square Park to the arts such as Asheville Art Museum and Montfort Park Players to sports and recreation including the Enka Center Ballfields and Muni Golf Course to culture and heritage such as the WNC Farmers Market and the African American Heritage Trail, now under development.

 Committee Member Roles & Responsibilities